Slurm User and Administrator Guide for Cray Systems Natively

 This document describes the unique features of Slurm on Cray computers natively, or without the use of Cray's Application Level Placement Scheduler (ALPS).
 You should be familiar with the Slurm's mode of operation on Linux clusters before studying the differences in Cray system operation described in this document.
 When running Slurm in native mode a Cray system will function very similar to a Linux cluster.

-Since version 14.03, Slurm is designed to operate as a workload manager on Cray XC systems (Cascade) without the use of ALPS.
-In addition to providing the same look and feel of a regular Linux cluster this also allows for many functionalities previously not available, such as...
+Slurm is designed to operate as a workload manager on Cray XC systems (Cascade) without the use of ALPS.
+In addition to providing the same look and feel of a regular Linux cluster this also allows for many functionalities such as: